What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 Jeep Wrangler ~$2,307

 Luxury, high-performance, and electric vehicles are the most expensive to insure due to high repair costs and parts complexity.
-Practical SUVs and crossovers from Honda, Subaru, and Jeep tend to land in a more affordable range.
-See our full guide on car insurance by vehicle type to compare body styles and categories, or explore the most and least expensive cars to insure in 2026.
+EVs now average approximately $2,800–$3,281 per year for full coverage — roughly 15–30% more than comparable gas-powered vehicles, with luxury EVs exceeding that gap significantly.
+Practical SUVs and crossovers from Honda, Subaru, and Jeep tend to land in a far more affordable range.
+See our full guide on car insurance by vehicle type to compare body styles and categories, or check out the most and least expensive cars to insure in 2026 for a complete model-by-model breakdown.

 Can you control it?
 Yes — especially before you buy.
 Always get an accurate insurance estimate for a vehicle before purchasing it.